Summertime sadness: Minor League Baseball season canceled

 “You had to plan for both scenarios until it got to the point where one thing was confirmed,” Sigal said.
 “Once Major League Baseball was even mentioning, yet alone really confirming, that their only way of playing was without fans, we knew that Minor League Baseball wasn’t going to happen, not actually, but you make that conclusion because everything we love about this world that is Minor League Baseball is about the fan experience.”

 This season was supposed to be the Rawhide’s first under the new ownership group, First Pitch Entertainment, but Sigal is expecting next year to be special, as it will serve as the 75th anniversary for the Arizona Diamondbacks’ Class-A affiliate.
-Sigal added the venue has a new video board, which he can’t wait to share with the fans.
+Sigal added the venue has a new video board, which the new ownership group can’t wait to share with the fans.

 “I’m looking forward to having fans back in the ballpark,” Sigal said.
 “It’s such a community atmosphere just like in every Minor League ballpark, but here, we saw something special.
 My family fell in love with the community, I moved here and I love the community and I’m just looking forward to experiencing, for 70 days a year, Minor League Baseball in Visalia.”